-How to check your secondary school place on National Offer Day
+How to check your primary school place on National Offer Day

-Secondary (including upper and high) school places for the 2017/2018 school year
+Primary (including infant, junior and middle) school places for the 2017/2018 school year

 - You can log on to see the outcome of your application on the offer day

 - You'll receive an email* with details of your child's offer of a school place on the offer day.

 (*) if you've ticked the relevant box on the online application.
 Please check your 'spam' and 'junk' inbox folders.

 - You'll also receive a letter, which we will post out on this day by second class post, with the offer of a school place and information about what to do next.

 Paper applications.
 On Tuesday 18 April 2017:

 - You'll be sent a letter which we will post by second class post on the offer day (Tuesday 18 April 2017) with the offer of a school place.
 This letter will also include information about what to do next.

 We cannot confirm the outcome of your application by telephone or before you receive your letter.